mikemklee/ez-query/README.md

-# Query Zendesk articles with LLM
+# ez-query: Query Zendesk articles with LLM

 ### How to run locally